-- 8.1 A report of a missed collection should not be made until after 3.30pm on the day of collection.
-This is to avoid sending vehicles back unnecessarily or taking reports when crews may still be working. - 8.2 Where a bin has been missed due to collection crew error, the Council will aim to collect within two working days in towns and larger villages, and within three working days in more rural areas, from date report of missed bin was received. - 8.3 Adverse weather (or other events beyond the Council's control), can cause disruption to collections.
-In such circumstances collection will be made as soon as practicable, which may be on the next scheduled collection. - 8.4 If a bin is not emptied due to the contents being frozen and stuck to the bin (a problem usually related to garden waste), the bin will not be collected until the next scheduled collection.
+- 8.1 A report of a missed collection should not be made until after 10pm on the day of collection.
+This is to avoid sending vehicles back unnecessarily or taking reports when crews may still be working. - Where a bin has been missed due to collection crew error, the Council will aim to collect within two working days in towns and larger villages, and within three working days in more rural areas, from date report of missed bin was received. - 8.3 Where a food waste bin has been missed due to collection crew error, the Council will only return if it is operationally feasible to do so i.e. can be collected without diverting a collection vehicle excessive distances and incurring significant costs.
+A customer may be asked to use their purple bin for food waste until next collection. - A missed collection must be reported to the Council within 2 working days after the day it was due to be collected.
+If reported after this it will not be possible to return to collect the bin. - 8.5 Adverse weather or other events beyond the Council's direct control, such as industrial action, can cause disruption to collections.
+In such circumstances collection will be made as soon as practicable, which may be on the next scheduled collection. - 8.6 If a bin is not emptied due to the contents being frozen and stuck to the bin (a problem usually related to garden waste), the bin will not be collected until the next scheduled collection.